vmware-tanzu/velero/master/aws-config.md

      }
     ```

-4. Create an Ark-specific credentials file (`credentials-ark`) in your local directory:
+4. Create a Velero-specific credentials file (`credentials-velero`) in your local directory:

     ```
     [default]